shakacode/shakacode-website/_posts/2015-09-17-who-is-shaka-code.markdown

 [Thus, Shaka + Code embodies who we are!](http://www.dish.com/dig/sports/why-one-of-the-best-athletes-in-the-world-refuses-to-compete/)

-## Is Shaka Code a Service or Product Company?
+## Is ShakaCode a Service or Product Company?

 We're both, and we're open source contributors!
 Our company role model is 37Signals.
 They started off as a web development shop.
 Out of their work, they developed the program ["Base Camp"](http://basecamp.com/) to address their own needs for more organized and effective client interaction.
 From that work, they extracted [Ruby on Rails](http://rubyonrails.org/), undoubtedly one of the most successful application frameworks ever created.